 A continuation of FREN 201 with an emphasis on the study of grammar and the expansion of vocabulary.
 The course is designed to qualify students to proceed to literature and translation courses.
 Selected short representative readings are also provided.

 FREN 280 Study Tour [A: 0-1-6]3.

-Prerequisite: To be determined Rotation: Arranged The study of French in an off-campus setting.
+The study of French in an off-campus setting.

 †FREN 305 Advanced French [A: 3-0-0]3.